 This scenario demonstrates how a non-EDR Local SMS resynchronizes itself with the NPAC SMS.

 This scenario demonstrates the recovery of additions, deletions and modifications of network and subscription version data.
 The recovery of this data can cause status attribute value changes and serviceProvNPA-NXX-X deletions.
+This flow is not applicable over the XML interface.